simoneBesh/simoneBesh/README.md

 - 👋 Hi, I’m @simoneBesh
-- 👀 I’m 13 years old and am currently learning Javascript and HTML!
+- 👀 I’m 15 years old and am currently learning React.Js and Python!
 I have created some basic web games, and am now experimenting with website and front end stuff.
 - 🌱 Other than that, I am interested in learning new things, reading all kinds of books, playing piano and furthering my knowledge!
 - 💞️ I’m looking to learn more from everyone here and hopefully improve my skills!